Skip to main content

 Azure Storage

-To enable the module, add its name to the ENABLE_MODULES environment variable.
-Modules are comma-separated.
-To enable the module along with the text2vec-transformers module for example, set:
+Add backup-azure to the ENABLE_MODULES environment variable.
+For example, to enable the Azure module along with the text2vec-cohere module, set:

 In addition to enabling the module, you need to configure it using environment variables.
 There are container-related variables, as well as credential-related variables.